For famous female leaders, click here.

 Aung San Suu Kyi

 Aung San Suu Kyi, October 2013Aung San Suu Kyi (born 1945) is a Burmese human rights activist who has become an international symbol of peaceful protest in the face of political oppression.
-In 1988, Suu Kyi organized rallies all over Burma, speaking out against the military dictator General Ne Win and calling for reform.
+In 1988, Suu Kyi organized rallies all over Myanmar (Burma), speaking out against the military dictator General Ne Win and calling for reform.
 In September 1988 there was a military coup, and the army moved to suppress the demonstrations, killing thousands of protesters.
-The following year Suu Kyi was placed under house arrest at her home in Rangoon (she was not allowed to leave her house).
+The following year Suu Kyi was placed under house arrest at her home in Yangon (Rangoon).
 The government offered to release her if she would leave the country, but she refused until reforms had been introduced and political prisoners released.
 Suu Kyi remained under house arrest for long periods of time until 2010, during which she won the Nobel Peace Prize (1991).
-After her release in 2010, Aung San Suu Kyi was elected a member of parliament and is now actively involved in politics in Burma.
+After her release in 2010, Suu Kyi was elected a member of parliament and is now actively involved in politics in Myanmar.

 American biologist and conservationist Rachel Carson (1907–64) is famous for writing about global environmental issues.
 As a child she developed a great passion for nature through exploring the countryside near her family farm.
 She studied biology at Pennsylvania College for Women and zoology at Johns Hopkins University.
 She developed a passion for the ocean, and wrote a number of books, articles and radio scripts about marine life.
 In the 1940s and 50s, Carson became more and more concerned about the effects of chemicals and pesticides on the environment.
 Her most famous book, Silent Spring, was published in 1956.
 Focusing especially on the impact of the use of pesticides on birds, the book alerted the public to the dangers of damaging the environment.
 Rachel Carson died of cancer in 1964.